jorendorff/tabletop-games/identifamy.md

 down.
 Then the two players and the GM come up with a shared back story for these two characters based on the revealed traits.

+TODO -- I think I'm selling this short.
+You tell the players "in the middle of the game, you two will get to role-play a side quest together.
+It can be whatever you want, as long as the story comes out of your shared past.
+It's like a flashback.
+And you get to GM it yourself if you want to!
+Or you can make the dice say whatever you want!
+You're in total control!"

 Then repeat this process for all the other neighbor pairs.

 (untested) The best kind of bond provides at least a cool origin story,